bitflate/bitflate/README.md

 By adding inflation, we can:

-- Prevent price from rising.
+- Prevent price from fluctuating wildly.
-- Discourage HODL behavior.
+- Discourage HODL behavior, increase liquidity.

 Bitflate is not a Store of Value.